Ken Russell: Personal life

-Russell converted to Roman Catholicism during the 1950s; he described The Devils as being the "last nail in the coffin of my Catholic faith."
+Russell converted to Roman Catholicism during the 1950s; he described The Devils (1971) as being the "last nail in the coffin of my Catholic faith".

-He was married four times.
+Russell was married four times.
 His first marriage, to costume designer Shirley Kingdon from 1956 to 1978, produced four sons and a daughter.
 He was married to Vivian Jolly from 1984 to 1991 (the wedding celebrant being Anthony Perkins, who had been ordained in the Universal Life Church); the couple had a son and daughter.
 He was married to the actress and former ballerina Hetty Baynes from 1992 to 1997; the couple had a son.
 His first three marriages ended in divorce.
 He married American actress and artist Elize "Lisi" Tribble in 2001, and the marriage lasted until his death.

 Death

-Ken Russell died on 27 November 2011 at the age of 84, having suffered a series of strokes; he was survived by his wife and eight children.
+Russell died on 27 November 2011 at the age of 84, having suffered a series of strokes; he was survived by his wife and eight children.
 Before his death, he left his entire estate to his wife.

 Writings

-Besides books on film-making and the British film industry, Russell also wrote A British Picture: An Autobiography (1989; published in the US as Altered States: The Autobiography of Ken Russell, 1991).
-He also published six novels, including four on the sex lives of composers – Beethoven Confidential, Brahms Gets Laid, Elgar: The Erotic Variations, and Delius: A Moment with Venus.
+Besides books on filmmaking and the British film industry, Russell also wrote A British Picture: An Autobiography (1989; published in the US as Altered States: The Autobiography of Ken Russell, 1991).

+Russell also published six novels, including four on the sex lives of composers – Beethoven Confidential, Brahms Gets Laid, Elgar: The Erotic Variations, and Delius: A Moment with Venus.

 Mike and Gaby's Space Gospel is a science-fiction rewriting of Genesis.
-His last novel, also science fiction and published in 2006, is called Violation.
+Russell's last novel, also science fiction and published in 2006, is called Violation.
 It is a very violent future-shock tale of an England where football has become the national religion.

-At the time of his death, he had a column for The Times in the Film section of times 2.
+At the time of his death, Russell had a column for The Times in the Film section of times 2.